winui64/Brave-Browser-Origin-Policy-Manager/README.md

 1. Download the latest release from the releases section.
-2. Double-click on the executable, and it'll give you options to add Registry policies at your will, just as you would when paying to remove the features.
+2. Double-click on the executable, accept Admin rights and it'll give you options to add Registry policies at your will, just as you would when paying to remove the features.
 3. Enjoy your experience!